 The number one problem with baby feeding: everything ends up on the floor.
 Suction bowls solve this.
-They stick to the high chair tray or table and actually stay there (most of the time).
+They stick to the high chair tray or table and actually stay put -- most of the time.
+I say "most of the time" because Dylan figured out the peel-up trick at about 7 months.
+But until then, suction bowls bought us weeks of sane mealtimes.

 Suctions directly to the table or high chair tray.
-Silicone, dishwasher safe, and has divided sections for different foods.
-The mini size is perfect for 6-12 months.
+Silicone, dishwasher safe, and divided into sections.
+The mini size is right for 6-12 months.
 When they figure out how to peel it up (and they will), you've had a good run.

 View on Amazon